 Tharoor is a foreign affairs reporter for the US paper, and he connects the dots between the right-wing extremist terror in Norway on July 22, 2011 – killing 77 – and the Christchurch mosque terror in New Zealand on March 15, 2019.
-That last attack killed 50 humans, all Muslims.
+The terrorist in New Zealand killed 51 Muslims, including children.

 In both attacks, the terrorists referred to the Battle of Vienna in 1683 in order to legitimize their mass killings.
 In Norway, Breivik named his so-called manifesto «2083» to mark the 400th anniversary of the Vienna battle.

-In The Washington Post, Tharoor refers to Dag Herbjørnsrud’s Aeon essay «The Battle of Vienna was not a fight between cross and crescent» which challenges the common myths about the battle as a stand-off between Islam and Christianity.
+In The Washington Post, Tharoor refers to Dag Herbjørnsrud’s Aeon essay «The Real Battle of Vienna» which argues that this was not a fight between cross and crescent.
+The Aeon text challenges the common myths about the battle as a stand-off between Islam and Christianity.
 Tharoor writes:

 ‘The Ottoman Empire — itself a vast, multiethnic political entity — was in league with the Catholic French king, and its troops’ advance on the Austrian city was sped by the legendary Hungarian Protestant noble Imre Thokoly, who marched under the Ottoman banner with an